mwharton3/TLDR/McCormick-Chris_The-Inner-Workings-of-BERT.md

 * Be sample-efficient.
 Language Modeling (i.e. next word prediction) gets a training sample for every word, but the MLM task reduces sample efficiency because there are only so many permutations of masking an input sequence.

 # Part 2 - BERT Architecture
+Note: this all happens after positional encodings are added to input embeddings.

+**Self-attention:** to produce an "enhanced embedding" of an input (word-level) embedding, we do the following:
+* Compute dot product between every input embedding and the others (quadratic dependence operation)
+* Apply softmax to compute weights across all dot product results (sums to 1)
+* Compute weighted average between all of these dot products to get an enhanced embedding *This is for "enhancing" one word embedding.
+Need to do this for all input words.*

+One important missing deatil: each embedding, before being used in the above sequence, is projected into a new vector space using a projection matrix (which is composed of tunable weights).
+There are three projection matrices:
+* Query - projection applied to input word
+* Key - projection applied to context words
+* Value - projection applied to outputs before computing weighted average

+All 3 of these matrices are 768x768, because they are transforming each (length 768) input embedding to a new space.

+**Feed-forward network:** after computing enhanced embeddings, each weighted average is sent through a simple feed-forward neural network to create another (length 768) vector, at which point we've now encoded our input sequence.
+Sizes are:
+* input - 768 neurons
+* hidden - 4x 768 = 3072 neurons
+* output - 768 neurons.

+**Parameter counts:**
+* 3 * 768 * 768 = 1,769,472 weights for self-attention
+* 2 * 768 * 3072 = 4,718,592 weights for feed-forward neural network
+TOTAL PARAMETERS PER LAYER: ~6.5M
+TOTAL PARAMETERS IN MODEL: 12 * ~6.5M = ~78M parameters for BERT